basic-web-components/basic-web-components/packages/basic-carousel/README.md

 <a name="Carousel"></a>
 ## Carousel
-Lets the user navigate laterally through a sequence of child elements.
+Lets the user navigate laterally through a sequence of child elements

 basic-carousel is an implementation of the carousel user interface pattern, commonly used for navigating between images, pages, and other elements.